 You can also get your registration fee waived with the current promo code SUPER38.

-For $40 monthly, you get 20GB of data, 100 mins talktime, 25 SMSes and either 3GB of roaming data for countries in the “Super Roam” tier (14 APAC countries + USA).
-If you compare them side by side, you’ll find that it’s basically the Smart Start plan, but with the 3GB of overseas data.
+Earlier this year, Circles Life launched a $40 Wanderlust plan that bundled together local and travel data.
+It offered 20GB of data, 100 mins talktime, 25 SMSes and either 3GB of roaming data for countries in the “Super Roam” tier (14 APAC countries + USA).

 Circles Life travel data roaming